-For the year ended 30 June 2022 the Company had five (2021 - five) persons employed who were deemed to be specified executives.
-Mr Neil Verdal-Austin became an Executive director of SomnoMed on 24th August 2020.
-All of Neil's remuneration as CEO and Director have been disclosed under Director's remuneration.
+For the year ended 30 June 2023 the Company had four (2022 - four) persons employed who were deemed to be specified executives.

 The key management personnel of the consolidated group comprise the directors and the specified executives.

 Bonuses are awarded as part of the consolidated group's incentive scheme for the retention of key executives and are awarded as at year end.
 All bonuses have vested and the pre-requisites for the receipt of the award have been satisfied.